aduffy70/Crepidomanes_GBS_manuscript/Crepidomanes_GBS_manuscript.md

 Mantel tests failed to find evidence of isolation by distance.
 Using Pearson's product-moment correlation, geographic and genetic distance are weakly correlated (R=0.13) and this correlation is statistically significantly different from zero (t = 2.349, df = 323, p=0.01943), but examination of genetic distance at different geographic scales suggests that the correlation is due to lower genetic distance in within-collection comparisons (Figure 14).
 Genetic distance is similar for within-site, within-region, and between region comparisons and the correlation between geographic and genetic distance (R=0.08) is not statistically significant when only including comparisons at these scales (t = 1.4177, df = 305, p-value = 0.1573).

+The Neighbor-joining Euclidean distance tree (Figure 12) and the Minimum spanning network (Figure 13) support the lack of genetic structure identified by Structure and the apparent lack of isolation by distance.
+Tip branch lengths are long relative to internal branches and samples from the same site or even the same collection do not consistently form monophyletic groups or distinct clusters.

 DISCUSSION
 ==========